programmatoroSeduto/rt2_assignment_1/README.md

 ### DEPT -- ROS1 Bridge

-The communication between the two middlewares ROS1 and ROS2 is managed by the so called ROS1 Bridge, which simply transmits one message from one side to the other one.
+The communication between the two middlewares ROS1 and ROS2 is managed by the so called *ROS1 Bridge*, which simply transmits one message from one side to the other one.

 Here you can find the official repository: [ROS1 Bridge on GitHub](https://github.com/ros2/ros1_bridge)